jsquyres/ompi/docs/faq/sysadmin.rst

 It depends on which version of Open MPI your applications were initially compiled against and the target version of Open MPI to which you upgraded.

-:ref:`See the section on Open MPI's version numbering scheme <version-numbering-section-label>` for more information.
+:doc:`See the section on Open MPI's version numbering scheme </version-numbering>` for more information.

 /////////////////////////////////////////////////////////////////////////